sanofrank/KwicKwocKwac/README.md

 ## Login

 Connect on locahost:3000 to open the application.

 To enter edit mode you need to login with the above default credential[^1].

 |     username     |   password   |
 |:----------------:|:------------:|
 | ProgettoAldoMoro | KwicKwocKwac |

-[^1]THE .env FILE CONTAINS SENSITIVE INFORMATION THAT WILL BE USED FOR DEVELOPING PURPOSE ONLY.
+[^1]: THE .env FILE CONTAINS SENSITIVE INFORMATION THAT WILL BE USED FOR DEVELOPING PURPOSE ONLY.